kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 If there is a problem between the laptop and the router, you will not be able to reach the tag reader.
 Try power-cycling the router (it takes a minute or so to boot).
 Try another Ethernet cable.
 If it's hopeless, try connecting an Ethernet cable directly between the laptop and the tag reader's Ethernet port.
 (If you do this, the race clock will no longer work, as it will not be connected to the laptop.)

 If you can reach the router but not the tag reader, try power-cycling the tag reader.
-Again, it takes a minute to boot.
+Again, it takes a minute or so to boot.

 ###### Communications with CrossMgr